spiceysec/mini-project/README.md

  ===================================================== Testing =====================================================

- The software has been through rigerous tests over and over again to ensure; invalid inputs, obscure and arbery inputs are detected and delt with without breaking or causing issues, to ensure each function doesn't affect the usability of the software and data cannot be reformed or obscured.
-Database quieries have also been tested to protect again arbetry inputs to prevent sql injection.
+ The software has been tested by mocking the sql connection.

  ============================================== Future Implementation ==============================================

  In future updates, a new, upgraded layout/design will be implamenteded making the software more like eye-candy and more friendly.
 Taking use of the TKinter libery would enhance the look and bring it further into the future and further improoving user experience.
+Adding further input obvuscation so invalid user inputs cannot break certain aspects of the programme.

  ======================================== What I enjoyed About This Project ========================================